slopez323/portfolio-revisited/README.md

 # Portfolio Revisited

 Now that you've incorporated flexbox into your CSS repertoire, it's time to revisit your portfolio.
-For this project, you'll start from scratch, creating a brand new `index.html` file as well as a `styles.css` file.
+For this project, you'll start from scratch, and build a full page of content that represents your portfolio.
+You'll start by creating a brand new `index.html` file as well as a `styles.css` file.

-You make take some creative liberties in your design as long as you meet the following requirements:
+You make take some creative liberties in your portfolio's design as long as you meet the following requirements:

 ## Requirements